ustajan/grasshopper/README.md

 The user is required to have the following

 	* xerces.
 This will allow the GDML parser capability.
-	* built and installed geant4 libraries (best to use something newer than geant4.10.2).
+	* Built and installed geant4 libraries.
 Also, in the cmake stage, the following flag needs to be passed:
 	`-DGEANT4_USE_GDML=ON`.
 In some cases you also have to also add the location for Xerces with flags such as `-DXERCESC_INCLUDE_DIR=/usr/local/include/ -DXERCESC_LIBRARY=/usr/local/lib/libxerces-c.so`.
 See the geant4 instructions on how 	to add Xerces for more detail on the paths.
-	* ROOT.
-Has been tested with version 5.34/20.
-In future version we want to make this optional.
+	* ROOT -- optional.
+Has been tested with version 6.16.
+If you do not have ROOT the make process will recognize that and exclude 		it from the build.
 	* When building grasshopper, the compiler might not find the GDML header files.
 In that case just determine the actual file directories, and add them to the include list by appending `-I/directory_to_headers` to the `CPPFLAGS` env variable.

 If all the regular geant4 installations and configurations are ready, then the user can get the code by

-`> git clone git@github.mit.edu:LNSP/grasshopper.git`
+`> git clone git@github.com:ustajan/grasshopper.git`

 To build
 ==